Next Generation Science Standards:

 |5 Game Batting Average||0.210||0.409|

-However, we want to cover our bases (terrible, I know).
-We want to be confident that our new player is going to perform at a high level.
-The more data we extract, the more accurate our prediction of how both Trout and Rodriguez will perform in the upcoming season.
+However, we want to be confident that our new player is going to perform at a high level.
+The more data we use, the more accurate our prediction of how both Trout and Rodriguez will perform in the upcoming season.
 Instead of a few days’ worth of baseball, let’s look at their batting averages over the past several years.
-We go back to the records and pull the batting averages of each player from 2012-2016 to see their respective long-term trends.C
+From 2012-2016 Mike Trout and Alex Rodriguez had 2847 and 1367 at-bats respectively.
+Statisticians call the amount of data you are looking at sample size and the larger your sample size, the more confident you can be in your conclusions.

 5 Year Average